cponcelets/atom-antescofo/README.md

 ### Atom's Theme :

-This package works with the `atom-antescofo-syntax` and `atom-antescofo-light-syntax` themes available on this repo and can be easily installed in `Atom theme settings`.<br>
+This package works with the `atom-antescofo-syntax` and `atom-antescofo-light-syntax` themes available on this repo and can be easily installed in `Atom theme settings`.<br><br>
-This `theme` makes it easy to tweak and arrange the syntax highlighting that suits you:
+These `themes` make it easy to tweak and arrange the syntax highlighting that suits you...

 # Antescofo File Recognition :